 Sometimes you just really need a file path.
 You've got a file open in Finder, and you just need the path.
 Ideally without going through the usual drag-and-drop into Terminal and/or take note of the file location then

 cd your way back.

 I initially thought of looking into writing a custom application that offers this functionality through the right click context menu but then I had a brain wave.
 "Hey there is a way to automate tasks on Mac, is there a way to do this via the right click context menu?" and it turns out there is!

 I've written a quick guide on recreating this solution which you can find below, or you can download the workflow here.

 Automator is a drag-and-drop automation application that is bundled with MacOS to easily automate repetitive tasks such as renaming files or resizing images.
 It comes with a load of default actions and input blocks and can be extended to include your own AppleScripts if you need something more bespoke.
 We're going to use Automator to "copy" our files for us, which will then give us the file path on the clipboard solving our problem.

 You'll want to open the Automator.app - This is the little robot looking thing you will find in your applications folder.

-Now we’re ready to start configuring our new right click option.
-At the top of the main panel you’ll find some options.
-We want to change the “Workflow recieves current” dropdown to select the “files and folders” options.
-Following that we want to make the following dropdown to be “Finder.app”.
+Now we're ready to start configuring our new right click option.
+At the top of the main panel you'll find some options.
+We want to change the "Workflow receives current" dropdown to select the "files and folders" options.
+Then select "Finder.app" in the following dropdown.

 This second dropdown is a little like the context for the menu appearing, with this setting our new menu option will only appear in the Finder application.
 So your settings panel should look something like this once you're done: